Perched at an arms length from Ballari, the Reddy brothers look to roar again

 While 2018 promises to be more hectic, it is nowhere close to what it used to be in 2009.
 The campaign that year when the BJP won the elections was a flamboyant one with wealth flowing as if there were no tomorrow.
 It was the Reddy brothers- Somashekhara, Karunakara and Janardhan who ruled the roost.
 There were choppers, fancy cars and men on speed bikes chasing down anyone who tried to get close to a mine.

 This time around the most flamboyant Reddy, Janardhan is missing in action, at least directly.
 The man who epitomised the illegal mining syndicate has been barred from entering Ballari owing to a Supreme Court verdict.
-However that has not prevented him from throwing his hat in the ring.
+However, that has not prevented him from throwing his hat in the ring.
 He wants to regain hold over Ballari which he had lost in the previous elections.

 To beat the SC order and yet remain close to the mining district his men have been scouting for houses just outside Ballari.

-Reddy's team had first identified a plot at Chitadurga.
+Reddy's team had first identified a plot at Chitradurga.
 After this was finalised, it was decided that he would run his camp office from here.
 Two other farmhouses have been identified in Hampi on the western side of Ballari and another at Thammenahalli which is around 25 kilometres from Ballari city.

 The heat is on:

 Ballari can be a difficult terrain to cover for anyone especially during the summer as the sun stares down at you mercilessly.
-However for the politicians, it is a big gamble and winning Ballari once a stronghold of the BJP is a matter of pride and prestige.
+However, for the politicians, it is a big gamble and winning Ballari once a stronghold of the BJP is a matter of pride and prestige.

 In 2013, the BJP was hit by all sort of problems.
 It was termed responsible for the mining scam.
 One of its top leaders, B Sriramulu had quit the BJP to form a new party.
 The Reddy brothers were sidelined on account of the mining scam.
 Overall it was a nightmare for the BJP and the Reddy brothers who would without batting an eye-lid challenge anyone to come to this place and contest.

 Today Sriramulu is back in the BJP.
 The Reddy brothers, especially Janardhan is testing his strength once again.
-He wants to gain control over Ballari at any cost says a aide close to him.
+He wants to gain control over Ballari at any cost says an aide close to him.

 The distribution of tickets would also be crucial for both the Congress and BJP.
 In the queue are a host of persons who are either miners or connected to the lobby who are eyeing for tickets.
 There are at least 13 of them who have been seeking tickets.